Cellri131/Back-To-Beast/README.md

-## Back To Beast ##

-this mod have to project to add different new beast/annimals card the 1st version not really adds new mechanics but maybe the vengeful squirrels can turn into a new mechanic with the bone lord

-I apply a copy on that just for security, you can maybe take card if i accept.
-For this, contact me on discord : `cellri131`

-Please remember it's the beganing and it can be non-compatible with a lot of mod, it's just like a vanila extention

-only the Fr version exist for now, i don't try now to work on a Fr version so maybe wait 3.0/4.0

-i separ my different version on X.X and a big update on X.0

-the portraits was created by humain, great thanks to `Prof. Eggnog` who was a source of inspiration

 # Back To Beast - Guide des Cartes

 Ce mod ajoute de nouvelles cartes inspirées d'animaux sauvages et de créatures mystiques au jeu Inscryption.